psychoroid/psychoroid.com/README.md

 ## Overview

 [psychoroid.com](https://psychoroid.com) is a web-based open-source engine for automated 3D asset creation, optimization, and distribution.
-Built for developers, creators and enterprises.
+Built for creators, and developers.

 ## Core Features